kratisto/docs/pages/account_and_service_management/managing_billing_payments_and_services/how_to_cancel_services/guide.en-ie.md

 > You can revoke a cancellation request up to 24 hours before the subscription end date.
 >

-To abort a cancellation request, log in to your [OVHcloud Control Panel](/links/manager), click on your name in the top right-hand corner, then the `My solutions & services`{.action} button.
+To abort a cancellation request, log in to your [OVHcloud Control Panel](/links/manager), click on your name in the top right-hand corner, then on `My solutions & services`{.action}.

 Next, click the `...`{.action} button to the right of the service for which a cancellation request is being made, then `Stop cancellation of service`{.action}